Friday, 24 May 2019

 When to use ?

-1) Create a static builder class inside the class whose object is to be build by the builder.
-EmployeeBuilder class is a static class created as in the example.
+1. Create a static builder class inside the class whose object is to be built.
+In the example, EmployeeBuilder is a static nested class inside the Employee class.

-2) Builder class should have public constructor with required parameters and outside class should have private constructor.
-All fields of class should be private.
+2. The builder class should have a public constructor that accepts the required parameters, while the outer class should have a private constructor.
+All fields in the outer class should be declared as private.

-4) Create builder method in the builder class to get the desired object.
+4. Create a build() method in the builder class to construct and return the desired object.

 Example:--